 What does the gym allow you to do?
 And how does this compare to the types of workouts you like to do?
-Who cares if they have ten yoga classes a day if you like tai chi?
-Saunas don’t matter if you’d rather go swimming.
+Who cares if they have ten yoga classes a day if you like tai chi, and saunas don’t matter if you’d rather go swimming, right?

 Another factor to consider is the availability of equipment.
 It is nice to see a row of elliptical trainers or rowers, but this doesn’t matter if the supply doesn’t meet demand.
-Do they have a good schedule management system so you don’t have to wait thirty minutes to start your twenty minute workout?
+If a particular gym doesn’t have the equipment you want, it’s best to look elsewhere.

 A gym membership is a contract.
 The best gyms have intelligent automated systems to allow you to sign up for the membership plan of your choice.
 They’ll have a system like Jumio verify customer age and identity.
 This eliminates the need to show up to the gym, sign a physical contract and swipe your credit card.
 You should be able to scan or take a picture of your ID, show your face to your smart phone’s camera and verify your identity.
 Then you can proceed with payment.

 This approach has several benefits.
 It shows that the gym is using the most advanced tools to protect your identity and payment information.
 Then you don’t have to worry about your credit card information being stolen.